mokh-dev/Death-of-the-Arcade/README.md

 # Death of the Arcade

 A momentum based 2D action platformer with 2 levels.
-This was a game was made for the FTC Jam in which it won first place.
+This was a game made for the FTC Jam in which it won first place.
 A big thanks to the FTC Jam Team for hosting the event.

 Play the game: https://themkdev.itch.io/death-of-the-arcade